Dad’s memories of Denmark in the unusually cold winter of 1939/40.

 The roads became impassable meaning that trucks could not come to the farm and pick up the produce.
 We made emergency deliveries with horses and sleighs.
 I often ran alongside the trotting horses to keep warm.

-The spring came and at the same time war raged in Finland as Stalin’s army had invaded Finland.
+The spring came and war raged in Finland as Stalin’s army had invaded the country.
 I felt compelled to volunteer to go to Finland and help them out, not to fight, but to replace the Finns that were drafted.
 Of course, I had no idea of what kind of work I would be doing there.

 I was supposed to leave in late April but on April the 9th, 1940, Hitler, who had signed a non-aggression pact with Denmark six months earlier, invaded and this time the weather was not against the invaders as it had been in Finland.

 In addition, Denmark was almost totally demilitarized making it a cakewalk for the German armies.
 We had very few soldiers and their equipment was old and often did not function at all.

 A soldier who came back from the front told us that the German soldiers surrounded them, walking around the Danish armoured vehicles as if they were visiting a museum while the Danes were trying to start the ancient diesel engines.

 As I did not have a camera at that time I missed many good opportunities for taking interesting pictures.
 The only one I have is the watercolour painting of the winter transport with horses and sleighs and that is so much more pleasant than negative pictures of war events.
 It was a battle with nature and what can be more natural?